Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 ![Chart11_Total.png](Chart11_Total.png)

 Total growth = Pop-difference-rate + Migration.
-After 2019
-Pop-difference-rate dropped to 3 per 1000, so it could no longer absorb migration shocks.
-In 2020
-Migration was 50 per 1000, so Total became 47, so the loss increased.
 For 2024-2100
 UN projects Migration 0, but Pop-difference-rate goes negative after 2045, so Total stays negative.